Cambia lingua / Switch language: ITA

 - Salt: just a pinch, to bring flavours together.

 - Lemon zest: best if from an organic lemon.
-You can also add some orange zest to it.
-Or replace it completely with orange zest.
+You can also use orange zest.

 - White wine: it makes the chiacchiere light, crips, and full of little bubbles.